This image shows some Christmas baubles

 More Gift Ideas

-What DO you buy someone elderly that has all they need?
+What do you buy someone elderly who says they don’t need anything or who is decluttering?
 What would be a thoughtful present for someone with dementia to enjoy?
 I think this “Call to Mind” game is wonderful.
-Ideal for care homes and family homes too, no more need for a stunned silence !
+Ideal for care homes and family homes too.
+It provides prompts for conversation, so no more awkward silence !
 The video explains all…

 this image shows the " Call to mind" conversation starting board game

-I tend to think foodie gifts are often welcome, and many local Deli’s will make up a hamper to suit your budget and choice.
+I think foodie gifts are often welcome, and many local Deli’s will make up a hamper to suit your budget and choice.
 The U.K. produces some amazing cheese and my local Quicke’s Cheese offers a range of ready-made hampers or you can build your own.
 These are also available online here.
-The Card Factory have hamper kits this year for £5.99, everything you need to make your own, the basket, celo-wrap, ribbon and label.
+The Card Factory have hamper kits this year for £5.99, everything you need to make your own, the basket, cello-wrap, ribbon and label.
 Did you know you can shop online with the Card Factory?
 I didn’t until looking for the hampers kits, which ironically I couldn’t find.
-However then have lots of lovely personalised gifts available there, my shopping just got easier…..
+However, they have plenty of lovely personalised gifts available so my shopping just got easier…..

-Indoor plants add a splash of colour, and seasonal bouquets can really make someone feel special.
-Ladies, appreciate smellies, the National Trust shops offer a lovely array of locally made artisan soaps and smells.
+Indoor plants add a splash of colour, and seasonal bouquets can make someone feel special.
+Both ladies and gentlemen like to smell good and appreciate smellies.
+The National Trust shops offer a lovely array of locally made artisan soaps and smells.

-Gardening vouchers, book tokens or a magazine subscription are thoughtful ideas, for those who are able to make use of them.
+Gardening vouchers, book tokens or a magazine subscription are thoughtful ideas for those who can make use of them.

 a set of 4 small images showing the design features of the flexyfoot walking stick

-For someone with dementia a photo book of memories, digital photo frame, or photo cushion are thoughtful ideas.
-Soft blankets made into dementia blankets (sew on buttons, ribbons, zips, jingle bells and Velcro) provide both comfort and warmth plus relief to agitated hands.
+For someone with dementia, a photo book of memories, a digital photo frame, or a photo cushion are thoughtful ideas.
+Soft blankets made into dementia blankets (sew-on buttons, ribbons, zips, jingle bells and Velcro) provide comfort, warmth, and relief to agitated hands.

-Adult colouring is huge at present and seen as both therapy and brain stimulating.
-For someone with dementia Aqua Paints are enjoyable and rewarding, I had fun testing them!
+Adult colouring is huge currently and is seen as both therapy and brain-stimulating.
+For someone with dementia, Aqua Paints are enjoyable and rewarding, I had fun testing them!

 this image shows a red MP3 player

 Music, music and more music!
-Buy an MP3 player and record all the music that someone with dementia likes.
-I have seen the magic of music for someone with dementia, from agitated to calm and toe tapping in a matter of notes.
-Big headphones are more comfortable and better with hearing aids.
+Buy an MP3 player and record all the music someone with dementia likes.
+I have seen the magic of music for someone with dementia, from agitated to calm and toe-tapping in a matter of notes.
+Big headphones are more comfortable and work better with hearing aids.

 Socks!
-Who doesn’t appreciate a really nice pair of socks ?
+Who doesn’t appreciate a nice pair of socks?
 For anyone with swollen ankles Cosyfeet sell socks which fit comfortably, wash well and last.
 Slippers?
-Check your loved ones slippers, do they still fit well?
-Sloppy slippers are one of the main trip hazards leading to falls.
+Check your loved ones’ slippers.
+Do they still fit well?
+Loose slippers are one of the main causes of falls at home.

-A high visibility vest for mobility scooter users, carbon monoxide monitors, smoke alarms, a GPS tracker for someone with dementia, really useful ideas.
+A high-visibility vest for mobility scooter users, carbon monoxide monitors, smoke alarms, and GPS tracker for someone with dementia.
+These are really useful ideas.
 One of my favourites is the electric one-handed can opener from Kenwood.
-Safe, easy can-opening.
-A one-cup water boiler makes brewing up safer too with no heavy kettles of boiling water to lift they are available from all major electrical retailers throughout Devon.
+These are safe and easy to use with one hand.
+A one-cup water boiler makes brewing up safer too with no heavy kettles of boiling water to lift. are available from all major electrical retailers.

-A trip to the local nail bar or visit from a nail technician will brighten anyone’s nails for the festive season – women mainly- but who knows?
-Choose something festive and fun and don’t forget the glitter.
+A trip to the local nail bar or a visit from a nail technician can brighten anyone’s nails for the festive season—especially for women—but who knows?
+Choose something festive and fun, and don’t forget the glitter.
+Additionally, consider adding in local beauty treatments, such as Skincare in Austin, TX, to create a complete pampering experience this holiday season.

 Cook a Christmas meal for someone as a gift.
 I have been doing this with my husband, Paul, for five years, adding more and more people to our list.
-A delicious meal beats a ready meal on the Day and makes people feel thought of at what is for many a very lonely time of year.
+A delicious meal beats a ready meal on the Day and makes people feel cared for at what is a very lonely time of year for many.

 This year via social media platforms we have launched “Operation Christmas Dinner” and managed to engage people all over the U.K. We are all going to cook Christmas meals for elderly people near them who wouldn’t have one otherwise.